nvaccess/nvda/user_docs/en/userGuide.md

 This dialog allows you to change the way punctuation and other symbols are pronounced, as well as the symbol level at which they are spoken.

 The language for which symbol pronunciation is being edited will be shown in the dialog's title.
-Note that this dialog respects the "Trust voice's language for processing symbols and characters" setting found in the [Speech category](#SpeechSettings) of the [NVDA Settings](#NVDASettings) dialog; i.e. it uses the voice language rather than the NVDA global language setting when this setting is enabled.
+Note that this dialog respects the "Trust voice's language for processing symbols and characters" setting found in the [Speech category](#SpeechSettings) of the [NVDA Settings](#NVDASettings) dialog; i.e. it uses the voice language rather than the NVDA global language setting when this option is enabled.

 To change a symbol, first select it in the Symbols list.
 You can filter the symbols by entering the symbol or a part of the symbol's replacement into the Filter by edit box.